geoSkogen/equips/README.txt

   lookup-by-number fails.

 2)
 Add shortcode options page for custom geoblock settings!

 3)
-Upgrade global namespace use to OOP protocol.
+Upgrade global namespace use to OOP protocol.IN PROGRESS!

 4)
 --need a solution to redundant incrementing shortcode handler functions with hard-coded